L-petillo/Apeperia/README.md

-# Apeperia
+# projeto-apeperia
-Site de compras de apps
+Arquivos do projeto para a Apeperia